 The therapist's empathic connection and attunement with the person in treatment is critical to the therapy's success.
 With the support of the therapist, people in treatment can often experience a profound shift in fewer sessions than they might through traditional psychotherapy, which may continue for months or even years before a similar breakthrough is achieved.
 This approach is intended to help a person achieve results by examining their concerns, or symptoms, and the potential causes or roots of them.
 As such, it is not designed to treat any specific issue and can therefore be beneficial in the treatment of any number of mental health and emotional concerns.

-Depth has been seen as the only way to achieve results swiftly in the field of psychotherapy.
-Most clinicians who strive to complete therapy rapidly avoid addressing a client’s deeper, unconscious beliefs and perceived realities.
-However, Coherence Therapy exhibits powerful and permanent results in very few sessions using this precise technique with individuals as well as families and couples.
+Depth therapies are considered by many to be the only way to achieve results swiftly in the field of mental health care.
+Most practitioners who strive to complete therapy rapidly avoid addressing a person's deeper, unconscious beliefs and perceived realities.
+Proponents of coherence therapy believe, however, it is through this precise technique that this modality is able to elicit such powerful and permanent results in so few sessions.